-Our investing activities consist primarily of capital expenditures to purchase property and equipment, sales of short term investments and changes in our restricted cash.
-In the future, we expect we will continue to invest in capital expenditures to support our expanding operations, including our move during calendar year 2012 to new corporate headquarters located in Foster City, California.
+Our investing activities consist primarily of purchase and sales of short-term and long-term investments, capital expenditures to purchase property and equipment, and changes in our restricted cash.
+In the future, we expect we will continue to invest in capital expenditures to support our expanding operations.